SamEakin/Movie-MVC/README.md

 ## Business Problem:

 Streaming providers such as Netflix all have a User List feature where users can maintain a list of movies that they would like to watch.
-The problem is that between these streaming services there is way to share your favorite movies.
+The problem is that between these streaming services there is way to share your favorite movies with your friends.

 ## Solution: